15th June 2026

 • Hash browns

-• Local treats – holidays are special occasions, and don’t happen too often, so you may want to involve yourself in trying the local delicacies every now and then.
+• Local treats: holidays are special occasions, and don’t happen too often, you may want to involve yourself in trying any local delicacies every now and then.

-It can be quite easy to go wild when you’re faced with a multitude of delicious options.
-If you’re struggling to find foods that support your goals, have a small portion of the most appropriate food you can find, and load your plate up with plenty of salad and vegetables.
+It can be easy to give into temptation when you’re faced with plenty of delicious options at a hotel buffet or when trying local cuisines.
+Add small amounts of food to your plate at a buffet if you think you might be tempted to go up more than once.
+Plus, if you’re struggling to find foods that support your goals, have a small portion of the most appropriate food you can find, and load your plate up with plenty of salad and vegetables.

 5. Be mindful of your alcohol intake

-If you do wish to enjoy a drink on your holiday, we suggest you opt for a red wine.
-In addition, it’s a good idea to enjoy sparkling water between drinks, which will slow down the rate in which you’re drinking.
+If you do wish to enjoy a drink on your holiday, we suggest opting for a red wine as it has a few anti-inflammatory health benefits.
+Plus, try enjoying sparkling water flavoured with citrus slices between drinks, which will slow down the rate in which you’re drinking.

 6. Pack an emergency option

-Finally, it’s important to note that holidays and travel should be enjoyable!
-The Online Programme has the tools in place to help you enjoy special trips and time with loved ones as well as resources to help you get back on track if you are a little worried about your weight after a holiday.
+It’s important to remember that holidays and travel should be enjoyable!
+The Fast 800 Programme has the tools in place to help you enjoy special trips and time with loved ones as well as resources to help you get back on track after you get back.
+Sign up to your 7-day free trial today to get started, and have your healthiest, happiest holiday yet!

 More interesting reads